jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

     - Brain: Central nervous system (BTP)
     - Spinal cord: Central nervous system (BTP)

+Indexing a content object with a term is called posting; a given term contains X postings.
 The practice of indexing a content object with a broader term rather than a narrower term is called generic posting.
 If, instead, the content object is indexed with narrower and broader terms, this is called up-posting AKA autoposting.
 Generic posting also means subsuming narrower terms under a preferred broader term in a controlled vocabulary.

 Taxonomies are a top-down approach.
-Thus, there may occasionally be node labels: terms in a hierarchy that are never applied to a content object, but exist to preserve a coherent logical structure or to expose the logic behind choices made.
+Thus, there may occasionally be node labels AKA blind references AKA facet indicators: terms in a CV that are never applied to a content object, but exist to preserve a coherent logical structure or to expose the logic behind choices made.

+**Microcontrolled vocabularies** are subsets of a controlled vocabulary, creating a specialist CV.

 **Faceted taxonomies** are a bottom-up approach to providing multiple views of the same content objects, based on shared attributes like topic, location, format, author, etc. They are often presented as navigation aids or search refinments; they may also be used to organize  very large controlled vocabulary.